gonzalezf/gonzalezf/README.md

 - 🔭 I’m currently finishing my MSc.
 Computer Science thesis.
 - 👯 I’m looking to collaborate on Multimodal NLP research projects.
 - 😍 My hobbies are drawing, painting, and biking.
 - 💬 If you are in Vancouver, don't hesitate to reach me.
-I have plenty of recommendations where to eat/have fun!
+I have plenty of recommendations on where to eat/have fun!
 - 📫 How to reach me: Message me on [Linkedin](https://www.linkedin.com/in/felipegonzalezpizarro/)
 - 😄 Pronouns: He/Him/His